 Premises which are issued with 2 or 3 year licenses will save money, as they will not have to apply for the licence every year.
 Therefore it is important to read the guidance to achieve a high star rating.

 This could be 1, 2 or 3 years and depends on your risk rating and star rating, which will be advised after the inspection and paperwork has been completed by the inspecting officer.

 You will have 28 days following the notice of refusal to appeal to the First Tier Tribunal.

-If the applicant is not satisfied with the decision, they can make improvements to address highlighted issues, and ask for a re-inspection (fees apply).
-Or, if you wish to appeal the star rating given by the Inspecting Officer, the appeal should be made in writing to our office.
-You are encouraged to speak with the Inspecting Officer first so that the reasons behind the awarded star rating can be explained to you.
+If you are not satisfied with the decision, you can make improvements to address highlighted issues, and ask for a re-inspection (fees apply).
+Or, if you wish to appeal the star rating given by the inspecting officer, the appeal should be made in writing to our office.
+You are encouraged to speak with the inspecting officer first so that the reasons behind the awarded star rating can be explained to you.
 Businesses have 21 days (including weekends and bank holidays) following the issue with the licence to appeal the star rating.